apitestbase/apitestbase.github.io/_docs/en/quick-start.md

 {% tab install Mac OS %}

-Download `apitestbase-{{ site.atb_release_version }}.dmg` from the [latest release page](https://github.com/apitestbase/apitestbase-release/releases/tag/{{ site.atb_release_version }}), double click the dmg and copy `API Test Base.app` to your /Applications folder.
+Download `apitestbase-{{ site.atb_release_version }}.dmg` from the [latest release page](https://github.com/apitestbase/apitestbase-release/releases/tag/{{ site.atb_release_version }}).

+Double click the dmg and copy `API Test Base.app` to your /Applications folder.

-Open the `API Test Base.app`, and you'll see a dialog stating '"API Test Base.app" can't be opened because Apple cannot check it for malicious software'.
+Open the `/Applications/API Test Base.app`, and you'll see a dialog stating '"API Test Base.app" can't be opened because Apple cannot check it for malicious software'.
 This is because the app hasn't been signed using Apple certificate (which is not free).

 Click OK on the dialog, open System Settings, go to Privacy & Security, and you'll see a warning message 'API Test Base.app was blocked from use because it is not from an identified developer'.